George Floyd protests in Columbus, Ohio: June 6

 Protests continued with a march from downtown Bexley on Drexel Avenue down Broad Street to the Ohio Statehouse downtown.
 The group started with a few hundred people, though more joined in, and other groups marched from Goodale Park, Schiller Park, and the University District to converge on the Statehouse.
 Thousands of people attended the protests at the Statehouse.

 Mayor Ginther lifted the week-long curfew, based on peaceful protests, dialogues between protesters and police, no significant violent acts by either side, and no curfew arrests since June 3.
 A recent federal lawsuit was filed against the city over the curfew, because violence had decreased; the city and plaintiffs reached an agreement and the lawsuit will be dismissed.

 About 20 employees of local chain Northstar Cafe walked out on June 6.
 Service and bar staff walked out of its Short North location in protest of a company policy giving a 50% discount to police and firefighters.
 An early response to the Floyd protests on June 3 removed the longstanding policy, though it was reinstated on June 5.
 In addition to the walkout, the location's kitchen manager quit immediately over the policy, though he had given a two-weeks' notice prior.

 Evening protests involved several hundred gathering to rest and build relationships by the Franklin Park Conservatory.
 The group shared food, listened to music, and reflected and decompressed.
 Activists registered people to vote, spoke to advocate for change, and distributed lists of demands for change in city policing.

 June 7

 Protests continued for an 11th day, with protesters marching at the Ohio Statehouse and City Hall.
 Protests at the Statehouse were calm, with relatively low attendance at about 300 protesters.
-The City Hall event was "Gathering of Black Excellence: A Prestigious Protest", a prayer and march attended by black men in suits and ties, signaling that they are serious, and need and deserve to be heard.
+The City Hall event was "Gathering of Black Excellence: A Prestigious Protest", a prayer and march attended by black men in suits and ties, signaling that they were serious, and need and deserve to be heard.
 Mayor Ginther and some Columbus police joined the march.
-On the same day, City Council members including its president called for charges for some protesters to be dismissed.
-The officials want charges for violating curfew and failing to disperse to be dismissed; the city attorney announced some curfew charges already have been.
+On the same day, City Council members, including its president, called for charges for some protesters to be dismissed.
+The officials demanded charges for violating curfew and failing to disperse to be dismissed; the city attorney announced some curfew charges had already been dismissed.